pantheon-systems/documentation/source/_docs/videos/local.md

 Kalabox

-One application we highly recommend for local development is [Kalabox](/docs/kalabox) from Tandem.
+One application we highly recommend for local development is Kalabox from Tandem.
 It’s pre-configured for Pantheon, and it automates many of the tasks we just covered.

 This was a quick introduction to local development and Pantheon.
 Check out Kalabox, and try it yourself.

+{% include("content/deprecate-kalabox.html")%}